CocoaFlame/psychic-waffle/pages/GvSI.md

 ## :x SI
 Sea ice is the ice formed by [:freezing seawater](#formation).
 It floats on top of seawater as [:ice is less dense than water](#icedensity).
+It is typically [:classified by age](#seaiceage), and whether it is [:"fastened" (attached) to land](https://en.wikipedia.org/wiki/Fast_ice), or [:not](https://en.wikipedia.org/wiki/Drift_ice).
+Sea ice is found in the waters of the [:polar regions](https://en.wikipedia.org/wiki/Polar_regions_of_Earth).

+![Sea Ice near Abashiri, Japan](https://upload.wikimedia.org/wikipedia/commons/5/55/Ryuhyoh_03.jpg) [Sea Ice near Abashiri, Japan](https://commons.wikimedia.org/wiki/File:Ryuhyoh_03.jpg) (This file is licensed under the Creative Commons [Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license)

+[:YouTube Video: Icebreakers in Action](https://youtu.be/DfTztXfe0pY)

+## :x sea ice age
+There are two main classifications of sea ice:
-It is typically classified between first year ice, which has formed within the current season, and old ice, which has formed in a previous winter season and has survived at least one summer season.
+1. First year ice, which has formed within the current season
+2. Old ice, which has formed in a previous winter season and has survived at least one summer season

 This classification is important because old ice starts the winter season already formed and has a head start in growth, so can be much thicker than first year ice.
 The thickness is then directly related to sea ice's [:flexural strength](https://en.wikipedia.org/wiki/Flexural_strength), load bearing capacity, and impact on offshore structures.

-![Sea Ice near Abashiri, Japan](https://upload.wikimedia.org/wikipedia/commons/5/55/Ryuhyoh_03.jpg) [Sea Ice near Abashiri, Japan](https://commons.wikimedia.org/wiki/File:Ryuhyoh_03.jpg) (This file is licensed under the Creative Commons [Attribution-Share Alike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license)

-[:YouTube Video: Icebreakers in Action](https://youtu.be/DfTztXfe0pY)

 ## :x formation
 At low enough temperatures, sea ice will start [:freezing](#freezing) into [:small ice crystals](https://en.wikipedia.org/wiki/Grease_ice), which under rough conditions may [:unevenly clump together]((https://en.wikipedia.org/wiki/Pancake_ice)), and eventually [:piece together](https://en.wikipedia.org/wiki/Pressure_ridge_(ice)) to form a solid, connected layer.
 Further freezing increases the thickness of the sea ice layer, growing from the bottom downwards.